IKOMMM/IKOMMM/README.md

 # Hi there, I'm Mikołaj
 I'm interested in designing and writing game mechanics for PC and Mobiles.
-Also I really enjoy to work with mobile devices, AR and VR.
+Also I really enjoy to work with mobile devices.
 - **👨‍💻 [My Portfolio Site](https://www.mmusialik.com/en/)**

 ## 💡 Languages and technologies